Tallwave/guidelines/docs/Team.md

   * Requirements gathering
   * Customer management
   * Sales support
-* Manages clients, coaches them, and get’s them on board with the Goal for the engagement.
+* Manages clients, coaches them, and gets them on board with the Goal for the engagement.
 * Makes their practice better.
 * Demonstrates excellence in:
   * Team dynamics